BHE Renewables is 2016 GEA Honors Award Winner

-Last year, CalEnergy announced its new portfolio contract structure for geothermal marketing.
-Rather than contracting power from individual plants, all of the facilities are marketed together as a group, providing a more diversified supply and additional flexibility with volume and timing to meet customers’ renewable energy supply needs.
+With demand for clean energy on the rise, and the need to stay competitive within the renewable energy sector, BHE Renewables developed a portfolio contract structure for geothermal marketing.
+Rather than contracting power from its individual plants, all of the facilities are marketed together as a group, providing a more diversified power supply and additional flexibility with volume and timing to meet customers’ renewable energy supply needs.